Authentic Mexican restaurant opens in Norwalk

 The Mexican eatery is located in the former Los Buenos Amigos, which operated from the summer of 2014 until early March.

 Before Los Buenos, the space housed Sugarcreek family restaurant, which closed in 2012.
-Prior to that, it house Brandon’s and Berardi’s Family Kitchen in the 1990s.
+Prior to that, it housed Brandon’s and Berardi’s Family Kitchen in the 1990s.